The Ralph Wiggum Loop: One Prompt, Fresh Context, Repeat

 - BACKLOG.md — the work queue.
 A checklist of small, independent items.
 The loop's exit condition is "no unchecked items remain."

 - GUARDRAILS.md — the learning file.
-This is the trick that separates a Ralph loop that converges from one that makes the same mistake 40 times.
+This file decides whether the loop converges or makes the same mistake 40 times.

 The guardrails file: Ralph's only memory

-Because every iteration has amnesia, mistakes repeat by default.
+Every iteration has amnesia, so mistakes repeat by default.
 Iteration 12 rediscovers that the test suite needs DATABASE_URL set.
 Iteration 13 rediscovers it again.

 The fix: every iteration ends by appending lessons to GUARDRAILS.md, and every iteration begins by reading it.
 Signal compounds: